Permission to use radio frequencies

 A spectrum licence is a right to use a defined part of the frequency spectrum in a geographically defined area, without it being specified where, in geographical terms, the radio transmitters are to be placed.
 More information about spectrum licences you will find here.

 All individual frequency licences are subject to administrative charges, cf. Section 12-1 of the Electronic Communications Act.
-The basis for the calculation of administrative charges can be found in the Regulations relating to administrative charges payable to the Authority.
+The basis for the calculation of administrative charges can be found in the Regulations relating to sector fees and administrative charges to the Norwegian Communications Authority.

 Overview of the various frequency bands